 - Chaat masala: an essential ingredient for Indian salads, chaat dishes and tikkas.
 It is an amazingly flavorful spice mix and a personal favorite.
 It is used in many paneer dishes like paneer kathi rolls, hariyali paneer tikka and paneer salad.
-This is what gives the mango pomegranate salad, chana dal salad the characteristic flavor.)
+This is what gives the mango pomegranate salad and chana dal salad the characteristic flavor.)

 - Ground cumin and chilli flakes for that spicy kick.